irresponsibleformat/irresponsibleformat/README.md

-- 👋 Hi, I’m @irresponsibleformat
+- 👋 Hi, I’m *@irresponsibleformat*

-- 👀 I’m interested in [making a game engine]
+### About Myself

-- 🌱 I’m currently learning OpenGL
+I'm a wannabe **low-level game dev**.
-- 💞️ I’m looking to collaborate on ...
+Currently advancing in **Rust**, since I prefer perfection over accessibilty.

-- 📫 How to reach me ...
+I'm kind of a security/privacy paranoid, so my intro ends here.
+Bye!

 <!---
 irresponsibleformat/irresponsibleformat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.